Mikkel Damsgaard: Early career

 Damsgaard started playing football in his hometown Jyllinge, where he played for eight years, with his father as his coach.
 During a game with Jyllinge FC, Damsgaard was spotted by a scout from Nordsjælland, who was out actually looking for another player, but ended up contacting Damsgaard.
 He then joined FC Nordsjælland as a U12 player on a youth contract until 2020.

 Nordsjælland

 On 27 September 2017, Damsgaard made his official debut for Nordsjælland at the age of 17.
-He played the whole game against Vejgaard BK in a Danish Cup game, making one assist in a 4-0 win at Soffy Road.
+He played the whole game against Vejgaard BK in a Danish Cup game, making one assist in a 4–0 win at Soffy Road.

 He made his Danish Superliga debut for Nordsjælland on 26 November 2017 in a game against AC Horsens in shirt number 27.

 On 12 July 2018, Damsgaard made his European debut for Nordsjælland against Cliftonville in a Europa League qualifier.

 Sampdoria

-On 6 February 2020, it was confirmed that Damsgaard had signed a four-year contract with Italian Serie A club Sampdoria with effect from 1 July 2020.
+On 6 February 2020, it was confirmed that Damsgaard had signed a four-year contract with Italian club Sampdoria with effect from 1 July 2020.
 The transfer fee was estimated at €6.7 million (DKK 50 million).
 On 17 October 2020, he scored his first Serie A goal in a 3–0 victory against Lazio.